 Hello!
 I am excited about this school year, and I look forward to getting to know you as the year progresses.
 In the meantime, I will share some information about me.

-I am married to Greg Davis and together we have three children.
-My daughter Hannah is the 6th – 8th grade math teacher at Tishomingo Middle School and is married to Jacob who is also a teacher and coach at Belmont High School.
-My son Noah is a sophomore at Northeast Mississippi Community College.
-My step-daughter Megan is a sophomore at Beville State Community College.
+I am married to Greg Davis and together we have three children and two grandchildren.
+My daughter Hannah is a 6th grade math teacher and is married to Jacob who is also a teacher and coach.
+Together, they have a daughter named Maisyn Elaine.
+My son Noah is a senior at the University of Mississippi majoring in Computer Science and minoring in Mathematics.
+My step-daughter Megan attended college at Beville State Community College and is married to Raul.
+Together, they have a daughter named Vanessa Claire.

 Some of my hobbies and interests include: spending time with my family and friends, computers, web design, bird watching, reading, sports, music, camping, fishing, cooking, and playing card and board games.